mikavilpas/squanmate/readme.md

 *Squanmate* is a Square-1 training tool.
 It can help you:

+* train your cubeshape (or cubeshape parity) skills.
+  * select the combinations of shapes you would like to train
+  * a random scramble is generated for you.
+Solve away!
 * learn and remember all different shapes and their names
 * display cubeshape algorithms and the shapes the algorithm goes through
   * it's a good aid for memorizing algorithms!